 Not being able to bounce the basketball is one thing.
 Not understanding ground bounce in electronics, however, can be very problematic for your circuits.
-To excel as a PCB designer, being knowledgeable about the effects of ground bounce on circuits is necessary.
-By taking ground bounce reduction techniques into consideration, you can minimize ground bounce across your designs and protect your design against signal integrity issues.
+To excel as a solid PCB layout , being knowledgeable about the effects of ground bounce on circuits is necessary.
+By taking ground bounce reduction techniques into consideration, you can minimize ground bounce in PCB signal integrity across your designs.
+Protect your design against signal integrity issues.

 What is Ground Bounce?

-To understand ground bounce, you need to dive into the basics of transistors that form the core of integrated circuits (IC).
+To understand ground bounce, you need to dive into the basics of transistors and ground pins that form the core of integrated circuits (IC).
 The image below shows the Complementary metal–oxide–semiconductor (CMOS) circuitry of ICs like microcontrollers and Random Access Memory (RAM).

 Ground bounce in CMOS logic gate

 In most designs, the output pin is usually connected to a capacitive load.
 When the output pin is asserted to logic ‘1’, the load is fully charged to VCC.
 As the output is turned off to logic ‘0’, a quick rush of current flows from the output to the ground.

 In an ideal situation, the ground of the IC package and the board will remain at the same voltage.
 In most realistic situations, however, an inductance is present between the die-ground and the board ground due to the bond wire, lead frame, and the board inductance itself.